 SECTION 1.
 Definitions.
 The definitions in this section apply throughout this ordinance unless the context clearly requires otherwise.

-A. "Child care workforce demonstration project" means a strategy to improve the provision of child care in King County supplementing wages of a test group of persons who provide child care in exchange for wages and then reporting out on the effects of the strategy upon the quality of child care, including butr not limited to the strategy’s effects upon workforce turnover, workforce experience of poverty, and workforce experience levels.
+A. "Child care workforce demonstration project" means a strategy to improve the provision of child care in King County supplementing wages of a test group of persons who provide child care in exchange for wages and then reporting out on the effects of the strategy upon the quality of child care, including, but not limited to, the strategy's effects upon workforce turnover, workforce experience of poverty and workforce experience levels.

 B. "Children and youth" means persons through twenty-four years old.